osdc/meetups/README.md

 # Meetups

-Organizational repository for the meetups initiave in OSDC
+Organizational repository for the meetups initiative in OSDC

 ## Meetups Record